Dalya Attar: Social issues

 Attar supports using an independent redistricting commission to draw Maryland's legislative districts.

 During the 2020 legislative session, Attar introduced a bill that would prevent husbands from having a civil divorce unless they granted their wife a gett.

 In 2022, Attar voted against a bill that would expand the types of medical professionals who can perform abortions in the state, and voted to sustain Governor Larry Hogan's veto on the bill.

 During the 2023 legislative session, Attar introduced legislation to move Maryland's 2024 primary date from April 23—the first day of Passover, which prevents Orthodox Jewish voters from participating in elections—to May 14.
 The bill's contents were added to another bill, which passed and was signed by Governor Wes Moore.

 Taxes

 In January 2025, Attar expressed doubts with proposals to increase income taxes on millionaires to address the state's $3 billion budget deficit, suggesting that they could just leave the state to avoid paying higher taxes.
 She also expressed support for cutting state funding for state universities, calling it her "first choice" in choosing how to address the deficit.

 Transportation

 During the 2022 legislative session, Attar supported a bill that would require the Maryland Department of Transportation to seek federal approval for the Red Line.

 Personal life

-Attar is married to Asaf Mehrzadi, a longtime family friend.
+As of 2020, Attar is married to Asaf Mehrzadi, a longtime family friend.
 Together, they have two children.
-Her brother is Jay Attar, a developer in Baltimore County.
+Her brother is Jay Attar, who is a developer in Baltimore County.